Day 15 – SHOPPING

 The topic for today was a really special one. 🙂 Friends.
 We all know how absolutely fantastic these charming beings are.
 They’re our soul sisters and brothers that destiny forgot to give us, they’re family bonded by heart, we choose them, they reflect who we are, form our identities, they’re our partners in crime haha!
 The world would be less fun, mischievous and happy without them.
 Those are the people who already know that I’d always be there for them no matter what.

-And I’ve seen during tough times who my real friends were.
+And I’ve seen during tough times who my real friends are.
 People who genuinely understood me, were there beside me through thick and thin, and who stand up for what is right.

 Day 17 – RANDOM THINGS TO FEEL GLAD ABOUT